AlexBaranosky/lispplusplusblog/source/_posts/2012-02-19-tdd-in-midje-in-nutshell.markdown

 1. We chose a new piece of functionality we wanted the code to have.
 2. We wrote a failing test.
 We ran it.
 We saw it fail.
 In Midje, we like to think of this step as taking some time to describe the facts of the future version of the code.
 3. We wrote as little code as possible to make the test pass.
 In Midje, we think of this step as bringing the code up to date with the new facts.
-4. We took some time to reorganize the code - giving it better structure, removing duplication, adjusting the naming, etc. Repeat.
+4. We took some time to reorganize the code - giving it better structure, removing duplication, adjusting the naming, etc.Repeat.

 That's TDD in Midje in a nutshell.